 So does this mean that the mutual fund can be risk risky with my money, and are they guaranteed to make profits?

 First, as we will always profess, financial markets are dependent upon a number of factors, and whilst there are numerous funds with strong track records, no investment is without risk.
 Even when it’s professional asset managers behind the asset allocation.
 So the short answer to the second part of the question is no, mutual funds are not guaranteed to make money.
 To answer the first part, the answer is a little bit more complicated.
 Policies of mutual funds change throughout the world, whilst certain countries have strong regulators who do a better job at protecting investments, others do not.
 Every mutual fund from a reputable company will have a specified investment policy.
-These should be studied before you invest and it will describe the fund’s policy and strategies on investing.
+These should be studied before you invest and it will describe the fund’s policy and strategies for investing.
 For example, the risk factors, the investment styles, and strategies, among other things should be included.

-To make things even more complicated, there are also ‘management companies’, these companies manage a number of funds and the advantage of this is that investors can receive diversification across a number of funds.
+To make things even more complicated, there are also ‘management companies, these companies manage a number of funds and the advantage of this is that investors can receive diversification across a number of funds.
 In a similar manner to diversifying across stocks, if one fund is performing poorly, there may be some advantage in having investments in a number of funds in the hope that not all will perform poorly.
 Mutual funds also invest in different types of assets so you are potentially covering more assets across the spectrum of financial investments when diversifying across funds.

 What is the downside to Mutual Funds and Management Companies?

 The simple answer is fees, generally, the fund works in a way so that they have to make a profit before you see a return on your investment.
-It is important to find the correct balance between the fees mutual funds charges and the returns you are likely to receive.
+It is important to find the correct balance between the fees mutual funds charge and the returns you are likely to receive.

 If you want to learn more about mutual funds, why not join our ACFI101 course which will have a specific module on how to read and understand the investment policies and strategies of Mutual Funds.